codejsha/sakila-microservices/README.md

 Sakila REST API Microservices (Sample Project)

+:exclamation: This project is work in progress.

 ![Gradle Build](https://github.com/codejsha/sakila-microservices/actions/workflows/gradle.yml/badge.svg)

 This project provides rental operations for the Sakila DVD Rental Store using microservices architecture.
+It is implemented with hexagonal architecture(ports and adapters architecture) and reactive programming.
 It's based on the Sakila sample database and serves as a example resource.

 Monolith version is go to: https://github.com/codejsha/spring-rest-sakila